flyingmachine/nanoc-blog/content/programming/why-programmers-need-frameworks.md

 Last, I'll cover some ways that I think Clojure is uniquely suited to creating kick-ass frameworks.

+(By the way: I've written this post because I'm building a Clojure framework!
+So yeah this is totally my Jedi mind trick to prime you to use _my_ framework.
+The framework's not released yet, but I've used it to build [Grateful Place, a community for people who are into cultivating gratitude, compassion, generosity, and other positive practices](https://gratefulplace.com).
+Just as learning Clojure makes you a better programmer, learning to approach each day with compassion, curiosity, kindness, and gratitude will make you a more joyful person.
+If you want to brighten your day and mine, please join!)

 ## What is a Framework?

 A framework is a set of libraries that: